 I was still trying to pull off my last when I heard a knock on the door.

-I quickly pulled off and packed the pile of clothes I scattered on the floor and o the closet and pushed them inside the closet before answering the door.
+I quickly pulled off and packed the pile of clothes I scattered on the floor and pushed them inside the closet before answering the door.

 When I saw him, I recalled the incident of the previous day and my countenance changed.

-He forcefully kept me in his house when I was supposed to be with my family!
+He had forcefully taken me to his house and had kept me when I was supposed to be with my family!

 “Hope you slept well.”
 He said

 I stood up.

 “Please Ukadi, I beg you to take me home.
 I’m not comfortable here.
 I feel like you kidnapped me” I screamed and his mum came to the door again.

 She could pass for a good eaves dropper because she was always there at the door at the slightest argument between us.

 “Don’t say that again, you’ll be leaving on Sunday when I travel back to Lagos.”
 He said as he got up to let his mum in.